LazerpayHQ/Lazerpay-documentation-v2/.github/ISSUE_TEMPLATE/---improvement.md

 ---
-name: "\U0001F9D1\U0001F3FD‍\U0001F4BB Feature request"
+name: "✈️ Improvement"
-about: Suggest an idea for this project
+about: for revisions, rewrites, and larger improvements
-title: "\U0001F9D1\U0001F3FD‍\U0001F4BB [Feature]"
+title: "✈️ [Improvement]"
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe the improvement request**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**